CyCraft/magnetar/docs/docs-main/setup/index.md

 Using your collection or document modules, you can access the `data`, `id` and several methods.

 **Any data accessed is readonly!** To "mutate" the data, you **have** to use the provided methods.
-This is good because any kind of mutation is supposed to go through a function so it can be synced to your local & remote stores.
+This is good because any kind of mutation is supposed to go through a function so it can be synced to your local cache & remote stores.

 Here we show some of the data and methods you can access on a module: